These are keys words in our Mission at PlayaSkool.

 This past year, I personally had the experience of bringing the TEDx format to Morelia, Mexico.
 What is your story?
 What are you bringing back into your communities around the world Skoolers?
 What impact are you having out there?
 And how are you planning to share that when you come HOME to PlayaSkool and Black Rock City this year?
 How will you SHARE with others in order to help them LEARN from your experience so they can GROW and create their own?

 Our Mission is to foster positive change in the world .
-Whether that's through helping Skoolers with their TEDx programs in communities in Mexico or providing support for Skoolers in Greece helping aid Syrian refuges or providing assistance to women in Cambodia or helping to consolidate the global efforts for bringing awareness to issues like housing, water, or climate change to throwing great events in London, New York, Toronto, Mexico City, or wherever you Skoolers are having an impact --- PlayaSkool is a global change organization with proven impact.
+Whether that's through helping Skoolers with their TEDx programs in communities in Mexico or providing support for Skoolers in Greece helping aid Syrian refuges or providing assistance to women in Cambodia or helping to consolidate the global efforts for bringing awareness to issues like housing, water, or climate change to throwing one-of-a klnd events in London, New York, Toronto, Mexico City, or wherever you Skoolers are having an impact --- PlayaSkool is a global social impact organization with proven positive results.

 Over the next few weeks I will talk more about this on our website: www.playaskool.com in in our blog.
 I encourage you to share your own stories of how you are having an impact and how you can share that at Burning Man with others.

 It's important that SKOOLERS understand and be able to communicate our Mission.
 This is YOUR camp, YOU are PlayaSkool.
 We look forward to what you bring to Burning Man this year to SHARE.